Support the successful transition of the

 Well prepared Mentors are key to the successful transition of new nurses and to the continued development of the nursing staff.

-The focused 8 hour Mentor Program offers the knowledge, skills, and abilities needed to help the new nurse successfully manage the struggles and challenges of transitioning to a new culture, new specialty, new job and/or new profession.
-The Mentor Program offers access to a suite of clinical and culture modules for the Mentor's review.
+(1) The 8-hour Mentor Development Course offers the knowledge, skills and abilities needed to help the nurse Learner successfully manage the struggles and challenges of transitioning to a new culture, new specialty, new job and/or new profession.
+Additionally, the Mentor has access to a suite of culture and leadership modules for the Mentor's review.

 Successful Mentoring Traits are examined: